gonndr/instagram_driver/README.md

 ##
 Environment variables:

+EMAIL - your instagram mail

-USERNAME - your instagram handle
+USERNAME - your instagram username

 PASSWORD - your instagram password

-DRIVE_PATH - path to the chromedriver (chromedriver needs to support the same version of google chrome)
+DRIVER_PATH - path to the chromedriver (chromedriver needs to support the same version of google chrome)